devfreitas/rice/README.md

 ### Thank You! ❤️

 Thank you so much for using my dotfiles and checking out this rice!
 I hope it makes your Linux experience smoother, more aesthetic, and productive.
 If you like this project, consider giving it a ⭐ on GitHub, and feel free to open an issue or pull request if you have any ideas to improve it.
 Happy ricing!

+---

+> I changed some things, so I'll update later